provider image

 GoodRx Health

 If you’re dealing with chronic migraines, medications such as Nurtec ODT (rimegepant) can be life-changing.
 You can take Nurtec ODT every other day to prevent migraines, or as needed to treat them when they occur.
-But no matter how you take it, Nurtec ODT has drug interactions that could impact its effectiveness or increase side effects.
+But no matter how you take it, Nurtec ODT has drug interactions that could impact its effectiveness or worsen side effects.

 Here, we’ll review eight Nurtec ODT interactions you should know about.
 Other interactions are possible, so be sure to review your medication list with your healthcare team.